 While looking at the Sparrow, bounce is more accessible because of the springs.
 This makes repositioning a breeze.

 Sparrow’s sinkage should be pretty similar to Layla.
 It too fosters a deep hug, but as was mentioned, this deep hug may be slightly easier to move around in because of the spring design.
 Remember sinkage and bounce may vary depending on which Firmness of Sparrow you order.

 Comparing Motion Transfer

 A bed that contains motion is a great choice for couples because it helps lighten the movements a sleeping partner makes by dampening the motion as it ripples across the bed’s surface.
-Typically foams do really well in this category and that is where Layla has a slight edge over the Alexander Hybrid.
+Typically foams do really well in this category and that is where Layla has a slight edge over the Sparrow.

-Though, just because Layla’s design helps it win this battle does not put Alexander out of the race.
+Though, just because Layla’s design helps it win this battle does not put Sparrow out of the race.
 Although a little bouncy, this bed does a quality job at trapping motion, especially when considering its hybrid-coil design with individually pocketed springs.